diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### API and Interface Documentation

-**What you can do:** Document public API contracts, method signatures, and interface behaviors to ensure Copilot suggests code that correctly implements your system's contracts.
+**What we can do:** Document public API contracts, method signatures, and interface behaviors to ensure Copilot suggests code that correctly implements our system's contracts.

 **Why this improves Copilot understanding:** Clear API and interface documentation helps Copilot understand the contracts and boundaries within your system.
 When Copilot knows the signatures, parameters, and expected behavior of your public APIs, it can suggest proper implementations and usage patterns.